Starlink Review 2026 (UK & US)

 Technical Specs

-With the new tiered setup, the specs you get depend heavily on which plan you pick.
+With the new tiered setup, the experience you get depends heavily on which plan you pick.

 Speed Tiers Explained

 Residential 100/200: These plans are software-capped.
 The hardware can do more, but Starlink limits throughput to help manage congestion.
-100 Mbps is still plenty for a family of four streaming in 4K.
-Check out the latest Starlink average UK speeds to see how real users are getting on.
+That makes them clearer value options for people who do not need the fastest possible tier.

-Residential Max: This unlocks the best effort capability of the hardware, with maximum available speeds that depend on where you are and how busy the network is.
-It is the tier aimed at heavier users and small business-style needs.
+Residential Max: This unlocks the best-effort capability of the hardware, with maximum available speeds that depend on where you are and how busy the network is.
+It is the tier aimed at heavier users and more demanding home setups.

 Performance & Speed